 Chase Sapphire Reserve:

-– 5x points on flights through Chase Travel
+– 8x points on all travel booked through Chase Travel

 – 1x points on everything else